 Yes!
 Affirm works hard to be completely transparent.
 You'll see the amount of interest you'll owe on the terms page and again on the loan confirmation page.
 There is no penalty if you choose to pay off your loan early.

-Why can't customers outside the U.S. use Affirm?
+Why can't clients outside the U.S. use Affirm?

 Affirm is available only to shoppers residing in the United States.
-Affirm hopes to expand its services to customers outside the U.S. in the future.
+Affirm hopes to expand its services to clients outside the U.S. in the future.

 3. Interest Rates

 What are Affirm's fees?